 Hot Air Balloon in the Valley of the Kings

-7 Days Egypt Itinerary
+The Ultimate 7 Days in Egypt Itinerary

 If you want to visit an African country and are not very fond of animals, Egypt must be on top of your list.
 My first visit to Africa was in Egypt and I still dream about this wonderful, enigmatic country!